My Heroku Postgres instance is running out of temporary space

 Resolution

-All Heroku Postgres databases are configured by default with temp_tablespace pointing to a specific, separate temporary disk.
-The size of the temporary disk is fixed for all Heroku Postgres plans, and the Heroku Postgres metrics logs offer specific information on temporary disk utilization.
+All Heroku Postgres databases are configured by default with temp_tablespaces linked to a separate temporary disk on the database.
+The size of the temporary disk is fixed for all Heroku Postgres plans.
+The Heroku Postgres metrics logs offer specific information on temporary disk utilization through the sample#tmp-disk-used and sample#tmp-disk-available metrics.

-In cases where your application or clients connected to the database are generating a high amount of temporary files/data, this temporary disk can run out of space and you can start seeing "No space left on device" for pgsql_tmp.
+If your database connections generate a high volume of temporary files/data, this temporary disk can run out of space and you can start seeing errors reporting "No space left on device" for pgsql_tmp.

 There are several approaches to address this problem:

-1. Find and optimize the query causing this to see if you can reduce the usage of temporary files.
+1. Find and optimize the query causing this to reduce its usage of temporary files.

 2. Tweak the work_mem PostgreSQL setting to adjust the amount of memory that each query operation can use before it starts writing data into temporary files, which can help reduce the number of files a query generates.
 (Check the PostgreSQL documentation for further details).